 I don’t, as in: I don’t argue with them, or try to change their minds.

-I always remind myself that skepticism is a belief system itself, too.
-So no matter where we are coming from, we must also be mindful to cultivate acceptance.
+I also remind myself that skepticism is a belief system itself, too.
+So no matter where we are coming from, we must be mindful to cultivate acceptance of other viewpoints.

 Even spiritual people are skeptical.
 They choose what they subscribe to.

 Some might believe in god, but not in ghosts.
-Some might believe in prayer, but not in intention-setting under the Moon.
+Some might believe in prayer, but be suspicious of spells or setting intentions under a new moon.

-And in the right doses, skepticism can actually be a healthy form of discernment.
+And in the right doses, skepticism can actually be healthy.

 It helps us to make good judgment calls when we are seeking out anything from spiritual advice to a new car.